eisgroup/ui-render/repos/core/src/pages/eis/config.md

       id: 'ageBand', // required
     },
   },
+  itemsExpanded: Boolean, // expand all Rows/Columns by default
+  itemClassNames: [ // conditional class names for table items (rows in default layout)
+    { // does not work when `vertical: true` because not possible to apply CSS across table rows
+      id: String, // cell id to apply className to
+      values: {
+        'value to match': String // css className to apply },
+    }
+  ],
+  showEmptyAs: Any, // placeholder for empty cell values (i.e. must be `null` or empty string '') for it to work
+  sorts: [ // adds sorting icon in table headers
+    {
+      id: String, // id of the header item to enable sorting
+      order: 0, // 0 = unsorted by default, 1 = sorted ascending by default, -1 = sorted descending by default
+      sortKey: 'item.attribute.used.for.sorting' // optional
+    },
+  ],

   // Pie Chart attributes
   mapItems: Object, // data mapper key/value pairs (ex. {label: 'pieLabelKeyFromData', value: 'pieValueKeyFromData'}